 - Hawaii governor orders citizens to say at home.

-- New Mexico governor orders citizens to stay at home.
+- New Mexico orders citizens to stay at home.

 - Oregon governor orders citizens to stay at home.